willegan/getvero.github.io/_articles/viewing-the-list-of-customers-in-a-segment.md

 #Can I view the list of customers in a segment?

-You can individual the list of customers in a given segment by going to the Segments page and selecting `Edit > View Users` next to any of your segments.
+You can view your list of customers in a given segment by going to the Segments page and selecting `Edit > View Users` next to any of your segments.

 `Edit` appears in the drop down associated with each segment, as below: